 The best way to walk is as part of daily routine.
 Walk, wherever you are.
 It is healthy, fun and reduces stress.

 People do walk.
 They make a lot of steps.
-Many municipalities offer good pavements.
+Many municipalities offer good sidewalks.
 So people can walk to work, for errands or just for fun.
-Gadget creators offer easy pedometers on smartphones and other services.
+Easy pedometers on smartphones and other services are aviable.
 People encourage and inspire others: families, friends, acquaintances, neighbours.

 Welcome to this website of Derk van der Laan, where walkers, professionals and communities profit from each other.
 Also keep an eye on his book.